prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 *5.* After adding the line, hover your mouse over it and press *Alt+Enter* on your keyboard to automatically add the necessary code to make this work.
 That will ensure that the API is ready to be used.

-Now to initialise the GS module and connect our frontend to our backend!
+Now to initialize the GS module and connect our frontend to our backend!

 *6.* In any of your activity's Java code OnCreate function place the following: